vdaas/vald/docs/user/architecture.md

 ## Data Flow

+In this section, we will explain the data flow in Vald which is the most important for users.

 ### Insert

 <img src="./insert_search_flow.svg" />

 When the user inserts data into Vald:
 ```
 C1.
 Vald Ingress receives the request from the user.
 The request includes the vector and the vector ID.
 C2.
 Vald Ingress will forward the request to Vald Meta Gateway.
 After the Vald Meta Gateway receive the request, the UUID will be generated for internal use.